 Contact Academic Affairs

 Champlain College began in downtown Burlington in 1878 as Burlington Collegiate Institute, founded by G.W.
 Thompson.
 The Institute was renamed Burlington Business College and operated under E. George Evans' direction from 1884 to 1920, when it was purchased by A. Gordon Tittemore.
 He ran the school until 1956, when C. Bader Brouilette, in partnership with Albert Jensen, acquired the College.
-Brouilette became the president and two years later established the institution as Champlain College, offering associate degree programs.
+Brouilette assumed the role of president, and two years later established the institution as Champlain College, offering associate degree programs to students.

-Dr. Roger Perry became the sixth president of Champlain in 1992, and under his leadership Champlain established one of the country's first online academic programs.
-During the '90s, Champlain also offered academic programs at satellite campuses in Israel, United Arab Emirates and India.
+In 1992, Dr. Roger Perry became the sixth president of Champlain and, under his leadership, Champlain established one of the country's first online academic programs.
+During the '90s, Champlain also offered academic programs at satellite campuses in Israel, the United Arab Emirates, and India.
 The first master's degree program was launched in 2002.
 During Dr. Perry's tenure, the campus expanded to include the Robert E. and Holly D. Miller Information Commons (1998), the S.D.
-Ireland Family Center for Global Business and Technology (2004) and the IDX Student Life Center (2005).
+Ireland Family Center for Global Business and Technology (2004), and the IDX Student Life Center (2005).

 On July 1, 2014, the College welcomed its eighth president, Donald J. Laackman.
 In his first year, President Laackman provided leadership for the goals set forth in the Strategic Plan, which includes achieving academic excellence; enriching student life and career opportunities; enhancing financial stability; exciting, engaging and empowering faculty and staff; and fostering an inclusive and diverse community.
 In 2015, President Laackman announced the launch of the Champlain Futures Initiative, an iterative process designed to deepen the College's culture of innovation by combining an understanding of the College's strengths with an awareness of emerging trends and opportunities.